A 27-year-old hunter from Oliver, Wis. was accidentally shot by his hunting partner Monday evening and died while hunting deer.

 The gun deer season in Wisconsin runs from November 17 through November 25 this year.
 The hunter’s death is believed to be the first in the past three years in the state.

-If you have lost a loved one in any type of serious accident, it is important to discuss your situation with an experienced Wisconsin personal injury attorney.
+If you have lost a loved one in any type of serious accident, it is important to discuss your situation with an experienced Milwaukee injury attorney.
 Call today for your free, initial consultation.